cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_emu/api/plugins.rst

 Plugins
 =======

 Plugins are extensions for each EmuClient.
-They are emulating protocols like: arp, igmp, dhcp.
+They are emulating protocols like: ARP, IGMP, DHCP, ICMP, DOT1X, IPFix.

-Every plugin is has a init json, allowing alter some of the plugin's parameters.
-The init json could be applied to client, namespace and thread level.
+Each plugin has an initialization JSON, allowing it to provide some startup plugin parameters.
+This init JSON can be applied to the client, namespace and thread level.
-You can find the init json for each plugin, whether it's "INIT_JSON_NS" (namespace) or "INIT_JSON_CLIENT" (client) .
+You can see examples of the init JSON for each plugin, whether it's "INIT_JSON_NS" (namespace) or "INIT_JSON_CLIENT" (client).
-There is a separation between init JSON of plugin namespace and plugin client.

 **NOTICE**: Although sending a JSON with redundant parameters will not cause an error whatsoever, it's recommended to follow the init JSON structure.